rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Spawner.md

 ## Usage

-You can create a new copy in the scene by calling the method `Spawn()` on the spawner component.
+You can create a new copy in the scene by calling the method <xref:i5.Toolkit.Core.Spawners.Spawner.Spawn> on the spawner component.

-Created copies are listed under the property `SpawnedInstances`.
+Created copies are listed under the property <xref:i5.Toolkit.Core.Spawners.Spawner.SpawnedInstances>.
-Moreover, the last spawned GameObject can be accessed using the property `MostRecentlySpawnedObject`.
+Moreover, the last spawned GameObject can be accessed using the property <xref:i5.Toolkit.Core.Spawners.Spawner.MostRecentlySpawnedObject>.

 ## Example Scene